steinv/myenergi-app/README.md

 ### deploying on heroku

-1. create a subtree on git to connect
+1. If you fork this repository, create a subtree on git to connect
    ```
    git subtree push --prefix backend origin heroku
    ```

-2. create a postgres database on heroku
+2. create a postgres database on heroku to store your data

-3. provide environment variables
+3. provide environment variables that connect to your myenergi hub

 4. setup automatic deployment from the `heroku`-branch